Technopy311/Nasa-APOD-utility/README.md

-in Ubuntu LTS 20.4, alias focal, so it will certainly work on any debian based distro like ubuntu-mint, or in Raspberry Pi OS. it only uses python and no other languages. but it wasn't tested on fedora, gentoo or arch based distros, so it's not known if it will work properly on any of these or other.
+in Ubuntu LTS 20.4, alias focal, so it will certainly work on any debian based distro like ubuntu-mint, or in Raspberry Pi OS. it only uses python and no other languages.
+It hasn't been tested on fedora, gentoo or arch based distros, so it's not known if it will work properly on any of these, or other.

 ## Installing Instructions.
 First clone the repo, then in the repo folder,